Methylprednisolone: Infections

-The Immunodeficiency section tabulates known pathogens of concern in glucocorticoid induced immunodeficiency.
+The Immunodeficiency section tabulates known pathogens of concern in glucocorticoid-induced immunodeficiency.

 Musculoskeletal

-Osteoporosis is a type of bone disease characterized by a loss of bone density, mass and architecture that leaves a patient susceptible to fractures.
+Osteoporosis is a type of bone disease characterized by a loss of bone density, mass, and architecture that leaves a patient susceptible to fractures.
 The World Health Organization (WHO) defines osteoporosis in caucasian postmenopausal women as a bone mineral density (BMD) and a T-score of -2.5 or less.
 The prevalence of osteoporosis in patients with SLE varies geographically and some attribute it to BMD and T-score diagnostic appropriateness.
 British 10.3%, Chinese 21.7%The Canadian Clinical Practice Guidelines and The American College of Rheumatology have switched to using a Z-score as a diagnostic marker for osteoporosis but have failed to find a clinical diagnostic threshold.
 Additionally, a UK-based study showed that BMD may underrepresent a patient with SLE, as their risk for fractures is 22% higher than the healthy individual.

 Exogenous corticosteroids induce osteoporosis by increasing bone resorption and reducing bone formation.
 Bone loss can be pronounced within the first few months of initiating methylprednisolone with a steady decrease with chronic use.
 Trabecular bone loss in the lumbar spine precedes cortical bone loss in the femoral neck.

 Exhaustive list

 Allergic: allergic or hypersensitivity reactions, anaphylactoid reaction, anaphylaxis, and urticaria.

 Cardiovascular: hypertension, congestive heart failure in susceptible patients, premature atherosclerotic disease, arrhythmias, and possible hyperlipidemia.

-Dermatologic: impaired wound healing, petechiae and ecchymoses, thinning of the skin, facial erythema, and increased sweating.
+Dermatologic: impaired wound healing, petechiae, and ecchymoses, thinning of the skin, facial erythema, and increased sweating.

 Endocrine: Cushingoid features, growth suppression in children, secondary adrenocortical and pituitary unresponsiveness, menstrual irregularities, decreased carbohydrate intolerance, and latent diabetes mellitus.
 In patients with diabetes, increased requirements of insulin or oral hypoglycemic agents.

 Fluid and electrolyte disturbances: sodium retention, fluid retention, potassium loss, hypokalemic alkalosis, or congestive heart failure in susceptible patients.

 Gastrointestinal: peptic ulcer, pancreatitis, abdominal distention, and ulcerative esophagitis.

 Metabolic: protein catabolism which causes negative nitrogen balance.

 Musculoskeletal: muscle weakness, loss of muscle mass, steroid myopathy, osteoporosis, tendon rupture (especially Achilles), vertebral compression fractures, aseptic necrosis of femoral and humeral heads, and pathologic fracture of long bones.

 Neurological: increased intracranial pressure with papilledema, convulsions, vertigo, and headache.

-Ophthalmic: posterior sub-capsular cataracts, increased intraocular pressure, glaucoma, and exophthalmos.
+Ophthalmic: posterior subcapsular cataracts, increased intraocular pressure, glaucoma, and exophthalmos.